Pirheas/factorio_as_a_service/readme.md

 * Own `factorio_as_a_service` directory
 * Be responsible of the crontab
 * Be the owner of the server process (field `user` in `config.ini`)
-* Always execute `faas.py` with this user (except when using -c flag since it required root)
+* Always execute `faas.py` with this user (except when using -c flag since it requires root)

 #### Are my saved game safe ?